 Physicians at different hospitals may use varying methods for diagnosis of HIE.
-The key is for them to recognize signs of HIE, quickly diagnose the condition, and then begin hypothermia treatment.
+The key is for them to recognize the signs, quickly diagnose the condition, and begin hypothermia treatment.
 If the baby meets the criteria for hypothermia treatment listed above, the therapy should be started right away.
-Of course, if a diagnosis is made without all the criteria being met, hypothermia treatment should still be given, as long as the baby was born at or later than 36 weeks (greater than 35 weeks at some hospitals), the oxygen-depriving insult occurred within the 6 hour time frame, and there are no contraindications to the treatment.
 Hypothermia treatment is very easy to give and as of yet, researchers have not seen harmful effects of the therapy when it is properly implemented.

-If you are seeking the help of a Michigan HIE attorney, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
-Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children with birth injuries for almost 3 decades.
+If you are seeking the help of an HIE attorney, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
+ABC Law Centers (Reiter & Walsh, P.C.) is a national birth injury law firm that has been helping children with birth injuries for almost three decades.

-Michigan HIE attorney Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
-Partners Jesse Reiter and Rebecca Walsh are currently recognized as being two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.
+Attorney Jesse Reiter, president and founder of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve HIE and cerebral palsy.
+Jesse and firm partner Rebecca Walsh have been consistently recognized in Best Lawyers for Plaintiffs – Medical Malpractice and Plaintiffs – Personal Injury in Troy, Michigan, by U.S. News and World Report, which also consistently recognizes ABC Law Centers in Best Law Firms.

 Video: Michigan HIE Attorney Discusses Birth Asphyxia and Neonatal Seizures

-Watch a video of Michigan HIE attorney Jesse Reiter discussing how birth asphyxia can cause HIE, which often results in seizures.
+Watch a video of attorney Jesse Reiter discussing how birth asphyxia can cause HIE, which often results in seizures.
 Most neonatal seizures are caused by hypoxic ischemic encephalopathy.

-- Michigan HIE attorney Jesse Reiter obtained $6.9 million for a child who has cerebral palsy from HIE caused by a delayed C-section.
+- HIE attorney Jesse Reiter obtains $6.9 million for a child with cerebral palsy from HIE caused by a delayed C-section

-- Michigan HIE attorney Jesse Reiter discusses how HIE can cause cerebral palsy.
+- HIE attorney Jesse Reiter discusses how HIE can cause cerebral palsy